aabu4537/PersonalWebsite/README.md

-📌 Portfolio Overview
+# 📌 Portfolio Overview

-🎯 Purpose
+### 🎯 Purpose
-This portfolio is designed to serve as my professional digital presence beyond the classroom.
-While it fulfills a course requirement, its primary purpose is to showcase my skills, projects, and experience to potential employers, collaborators, and mentors.
-It reflects my journey as a Computer Science student, startup CTO, and aspiring software engineer.
+This portfolio was created to establish a professional digital presence beyond just fulfilling a class requirement.
+It serves as a central hub to showcase my skills, experiences, and personal brand as I pursue opportunities in software engineering, entrepreneurship, and tech leadership.

-👥 Audience
+### 👥 Audience
-The main audience includes:
+The primary audience includes:

-Hiring Managers looking for full-time software engineering talent

-Startup Founders or technical teams evaluating potential collaborators
+- **Hiring managers** looking for software engineers with both technical and leadership experience.
+- **Startup founders** and teams interested in technical collaborators or product-minded engineers.
+- **Mentors, advisors, and peers** seeking to understand my work, growth, and goals.

-Graduate programs or fellowship reviewers This audience shaped the portfolio to focus on clean design, practical project experience, and leadership in technical roles—positioning me as both a builder and a strategic thinker.
+This audience shaped how I present myself: clean UI, focus on impact-driven projects, and clear articulation of my experience in both tech and business.

-🌟 Content/Features
+### 🌟 Content & Features
-Key highlights of the portfolio include:
+Key highlights in the portfolio:

-Featured Projects: Real-world apps like MovieFinds that demonstrate API integration, front-end skills, and database use.
+- **Projects**: Real-world apps like MovieFinds that demonstrate full-stack development, database integration, and API usage.

-Professional Experience: Internships and leadership roles that show both technical depth and cross-functional collaboration.

-Downloadable Resume and contact information for immediate outreach.
+- **Professional Experience**: Internships with the NSA, CTO role at Groove Beverages, and software roles across startups.
+- **Resume Download**: Easy access for recruiters and collaborators.
+- **Contact Section**: Quick links to email, LinkedIn, and GitHub for outreach and networking.

-🧠 Additional Information
+### 🧠 Additional Information
-I’m a senior at CU Boulder graduating in May 2025, with a Computer Science major and Business minor.

-Currently CTO at Groove Beverages and an intern with the NSA.

-I enjoy solving problems that blend tech, UX, and strategy—especially in early-stage or impact-driven environments.
+- **Education**: BS in Computer Science + Business Minor from the University of Colorado Boulder (Graduating May 2025).
+- **Tech Stack**: C++, JavaScript, Python, React, Node.js, MongoDB, PostgreSQL, Git, Docker, and more.
+- **Interests**: Product development, wireless security, UI/UX design, and building tools that lower the barrier of entry to technical domains.

+---